codewind-resources/rogue-cloud/docs/Developing-Microclimate.md

 ### If a change to the code does not result in a rebuild, use 'mcdev stop' and 'mcdev start' to kick Microclimate back into gear.

 Any changes you make to the code in the Microclimate code editor should automatically kick off a build, which then automatically deploys to the server.
-If you are finding that your changes are not kicking off the automated builds, it is possible that the build is out-of-sync (this is an early beta of Microclimate, after all!).
+If you are finding that your changes are not kicking off the automated builds, it is possible that the build is out-of-sync.

 To resolve this issue, run the following on your Terminal or Command Prompt, to restart Microclimate:
 ```